 EMMA COPLEY (b.1979 Dublin)

-Pale pink synchronized swimmers on top of long legs; two figures intimately connected over window fragments.
 I paint in layers with thick oils on wood and smooth, flat gouache on paper.
 When using oils, I paint quickly with brushes and a palette knife – spreading globs of paint on a smooth hard surface, wet into wet, carving out forms and building up texture.
 The recognisable parts of the image and the texture of the thick paint draws you in, while unfinished areas allow your eye to complete the image and the smell of oil holds your attention.

 My paintings begin with muted tones, mixing greys tinted with primary colour, ending with an infusion of bright colour that relates closely to these.
 I spend a lot of time looking at my palette and mixing groups of colour.
 Brushstrokes vary between smooth, slow, thoughtful marks and fast, thick layers of paint.
-I tear up paintings and rearrange them to create new compositions – this has become an important part of my process.
+Sometimes I tear up paintings and rearrange them to create new compositions – this has become an important part of my process.

 All artwork and images are copyright © Emma Copley.